Code Graph Renso Subscribe

 code_graph rebuild

 The first rebuild walks the whole tree.
 Subsequent rebuilds are incremental — only changed slices are re-indexed.
-Snapshots are written under .code_graph/snapshots/<id>/ with an atomic current.json pointer.
+Snapshots are written under .code_graph/snapshots/<id>/ with an atomic current.cg pointer.

 What gets stored